-From the idea to the finished product, how long did it take for you to make this film?
+2. From idea to the finished product, how long did it take for you to make this film?

 Watch the Audience Feedback Video:

-What other elements of the festival experience can we and other festivals implement to satisfy you and help you further your filmmaking career?
+8. What other elements of the festival experience can we and other festivals implement to satisfy you help you further your filmmaking career?

-You submitted to the festival via FilmFreeway.
-How has your experiences been working on the festival platform site?
+9. You submitted to the festival via FilmFreeway.
+How has your experience been working on the festival platform site?

 Its been great!
 I’m very familiar with filmfreeway and this festival stuck out.

 Hmm… I really love soul food.
 Perhaps ox tails and fried cabbage.

 11. What is next for you?
 A new film?